gauravn17/cse-15l-lab-reports/lab3.md

 `grep -i` : Case insensitive search: searches for string/pattern case-insensitively

-This is useful as sometimes we might want to look at all occurences of the given string, independent of the case.
-For instance, the starting word of a sentence always begins with a capital letter. -i would allow us to match with that word even when the matching string is entirely in lowercase.
+This option is useful when we wish to look at all occurences of a particular string/pattern, independent of the case.
+For instance, the starting word of a sentence always begins with a capital letter. `-i` would allow us to search and locate that word even when the matching string is entirely in lowercase.

 Examples of the command and output for each example are shown in the screenshots below: